 On placement you will be provided with access to a computer for work related purposes and will often be sharing computers with other staff and students.
-This will allow access to the intranet, internet and email, in addition to a range of Microsoft programs (Word, Excel, PowerPoint etc.).
+This will allow access to the intranet, internet and email, in addition to a range of Microsoft programs (Word, Excel, PowerPoint etc) and work specific applications.
 You will need to seek permission from your supervisor for use of computing facilities for personal use.